 Due to the large number of applicants and inquiries the program receives, we are unable to offer individual meetings with prospective students.
 Instead, we encourage potential applicants to attend one of our regularly scheduled Info Sessions.
 These informative "open house" events feature an overview of the program and application requirements with the Director of Admissions and a tour of the MFA studios.
-Prospective students are also encouraged to attend our weekly Visiting Lectures during the fall and spring semesters.
+Prospective students are also encouraged to attend our weekly RoskiTalks during the fall and spring semesters.

 The instructions below are in two sections: Application Requirements, which outlines the essentials of the MFA application, and Explanation of MFA Application Requirements, which more fully describes each requirement.